 EU Deforestation-free Products Regulation: the impact on businesses

-In this article, Publyon explores what the EUDR is, the latest political developments, and what the Regulation means for operators and traders.
-We also provide insights on how businesses can turn compliance into a competitive advantage in the EU market.
+In this article, Publyon explores what the EU Deforestation-free Products Regulation is, the latest political developments, and what EUDR means for operators and traders.

 What is the EU Deforestation-free Products Regulation?